 Bullpens are flaky.
-They are the friend that says he’ll meet you for happy hour but bails at the last minute.
+They are the friend who says they’ll meet you for happy hour but bails at the last minute.
 The cable guy who doesn’t show up as planned between 1 and 4 p.m.
 The first date that seemingly goes great but doesn’t call you back.

 Filled as they are with pitchers who often experience wild variations in performance from year to year, bullpens are a baseball team’s maddening, here-today, gone-tomorrow, make-or-break unit -- and anybody who thinks they know the exact recipe to building a great one is not to be trusted.